DataDog/documentation/content/en/infrastructure/livecontainers.md

 * Data is updated automatically in constant intervals.
 Update intervals may change during beta.
 * In clusters with 1000+ Deployments or ReplicaSets you may notice elevated CPU usage from the Cluster Agent.
 There is an option to disable container scrubbing in the Helm chart, see [the Helm Chart repo][17] for more details.

-#### Container Scrubbing
+#### Container scrubbing
-Container Scrubbing is a feature to srub sensitive words in container yaml file.
-This is enabled by default in Helm chart and some deault sensetive words have been predefined :
+To prevent the leaking of sensitive data, you can scrub sensitive words in container YAML files.
+Container scrubbing is enabled by default for Helm charts, and some default sensitive words are provided:

 * **password**
 * **passwd**
 * **mysql_pwd**